 - Build higher education capacity through faculty development and mentoring for junior faculty members.

 - Foster long-term collaboration and institutional linkages between Uzbekistan and U.S. academics.

 - Promote mutual understanding between two nations by facilitating the scholars’ engagement with the broader host campus community.

 To participate in the Fulbright Visiting Scholar Program, the applicant must

-- Be currently employed at higher education institutes, think tanks, relevant governmental and non-governmental organizations.
+- Be currently employed at a higher education institute, think tank, or relevant governmental/non-governmental organization.

-Proposals are sought on a wide range of topics in all disciplines with a priority in countering violent extremism, STEM education and education fields.
-Medical studies concerning direct patient care are not eligible fields, but candidates can apply to public health and health system management.
+Proposals are sought on a wide range of topics in all disciplines with a priority placed on countering violent extremism, STEM education, and education fields.
+Medical studies concerning direct patient care are not eligible fields, but candidates may apply to public health and health system management.

 Previous U.S. experience